sbt/sbt-jni/README.md

 ```

 By default, `Cargo` build is launched with the `--release` flag.
-It is possible to configure `Cargo` profile by overriding the `nativeBuildTool`:
+It is possible to configure `Cargo` profile by overriding the `nativeBuildTool` setting:

 ```scala
 nativeBuildTool := Cargo.make(release = false)